 How do we sum up all the amazing choices we have today?
 Not every lens is right for every photographer and most photographers can’t own all of the lenses on this list.
 What we’ve found is that many photographers own one or two staple lenses and then rent the one or two other lenses they need for that particular event.
 Thankfully, with LensProToGo, the tough choices of which 4 or 5 lenses to own are not choices you have to make.
 Just rent the lenses (or cameras, flashes, etc.) to supplement what’s already in your bag!

-After reading through the best lenses for wedding photography in 2017, what do you think?
-Which lens is the best choice for you to use?
+After reading through the best lenses for wedding photography in 2019, what do you think?
+Which lens is the top choice for you to use?
 Let us know in the comments!
-And, don’t forget to check out the related post on the best cameras for wedding photography.

 And while you’re at it, find out how you can use the best Nikon lenses or the best Canon lenses in even the most challenging situations when you download our Pro Photographer Lighting and Posing Guide!